harryworld/cuhk-iot-workshop/equipment_and_software/installation.md

-# Installation
+## Installation

-**DO NOT** try to install anything else (Ruby, Rails, PostgreSQL, etc.) until Installfest, as bad installs can cause serious, frustrating, time-consuming problems.
-If you’ve already set up your development environment, we recommend making a backup of your settings.
+__Warning: Do not__ try to install (Ruby, Rails, PostgreSQL, etc.) until class starts.

+__Bad installs can cause time-consuming problems__.
+If you’ve already setup your development environment, we recommend making a backup of your settings.

-At the start of the class, we will have an “Installfest” to install and configure your development environment (If you don't do it correctly, you may need to start over) while giving you an opportunity to get to know your classmates.
+At the start of the course, we will have time to install and configure your development environment.